This page is crammed with information about the

 The influence of the Christian church from the

 10th century then played a role in the origins and

 test of time.
 Irish surnames beginning with 'Kil' or

 'Gil' derive from the Irish word 'Giolla', meaning

 follower or devotee.
-Irish surnames beginning with 'Mul' derive
+Irish surnames beginning with 'Mul'

-tonsure of monks)
+referred to the tonsure of monks)

 Importance of a Celtic First Name!

-names throughout our lives.
+We respond to our names throughout our lives.
 People

 associate us with our first name, it forms part of our

 another.
 Other people gain immediate and sometimes

 totally subconscious views of people, just from hearing

 a name they can therefore give us a distinct advantage

 Celtic Baby name is, therefore, incredibly important.

-And those of us who choose a baby's name are taking on
+And those of us who choose a baby's name are taking on a

 Origins of Celtic baby names